 - How do you want your clients, employees, and artists to feel about being a part of your vision?

-- What role will the gallery fill into your market and community?
+- What role will the gallery fill in your market and community?

 - How will the business act internally?
-Will current processes by streamlined, built upon or eliminated?
+Will current processes be streamlined, built upon, or eliminated?

 - What is the company culture like in the future?

-Your vision statement shows you and others how all your leadership activities fit into the grand plan for the future.
+These questions are intended to get your mind thinking about the direction you want to business to go and some of the factors that a role in its success.
+Your vision statement shows you and others how all your leadership activities fit into the art gallery business plan for the future.
 Start with the end result, not where your gallery is currently.
-Remember this is all about working towards the future.
+Remember, this is all about working towards the future.

 I recommend thinking three to five years into the future.
-You want your vision statement to be far enough in the future to work towards, but not too far to feel overwhelming or just complete guesswork.
-This time frame is motivating and still attainable.
+You want your vision statement to be far enough in the future to work towards but not too far to feel overwhelming or just complete guesswork.
+I feel this time frame is motivating and still attainable.

-Research shows businesses with a written vision statement grow 50% faster than those that do not.
-Having your vision written down vs. just in your head makes it easier for you to refer back to and track your progress for making it a reality.
+Research shows that businesses with a written vision statement grow 50% faster than those without.
+Having your vision written down vs. just in your head makes it easier for you to refer back to and track your progress in making it a reality.

 Don’t get hung up on perfection.
 Your vision statement can change over time.
-Your interests may change, new opportunities may arise that excite you and that’s ok.
+Your interests may change, and new opportunities may arise that excite you, and that’s ok.
 Get something down on paper to give you a proper framework.

-As you are putting pen to paper, don’t make your statement more than 1-2 pages.
+As you put pen to paper, don’t make your statement more than 1-2 pages.
 Your statement should be easy to grasp.
-When you do your year-end review of the business, annual planning, and setting goals being able to pull out a written statement will help guide you to keep tactical planning focused on the your vision for the future.
+When you do your year-end review of the business, annual planning, and setting goals being able to pull out a written statement will help guide you to keep tactical planning focused on your vision for the future.

 To the Point

 An art gallery vision statement acts as a blueprint for your priorities and leadership for customer service, branding, sales and marketing strategies, and your future growth.
-Your vision for the gallery should be at the center of how you run the business and the decisions you make.
+Your vision should be at the center of your art gallery business plan every year, how you run the business and the decisions you make.
 Let your vision be the unifying force that drives purpose and be the foundation for communicating the value you bring to artists and collectors.

-Ensure that not only gallery staff members, but also your artists and to some degree your collectors through brand awareness, are crystal clear on what your vision is for your gallery’s future.
-Followers support a gallery’s vision that is built on explicit values, character and the ability to communicate in a way that inspires.
+Ensure that not only gallery staff members but also your artists and, to some degree, your collectors, through brand awareness, are crystal clear on your vision for your gallery’s future.
+Followers support a gallery’s vision that is built on explicit values, character, and the ability to communicate in a way that inspires.